1956 United States presidential election in Illinois

 The 1956 United States presidential election in Illinois took place on November 6, 1956, as part of the 1956 United States presidential election.
 State voters chose 27 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Illinois was won by incumbent President Dwight D. Eisenhower (R–Pennsylvania), running with Vice President Richard Nixon, with 59.52% of the popular vote, against Adlai Stevenson (D–Illinois), running with Senator Estes Kefauver, with 40.29% of the popular vote.

-Election information
+As of 2024, this is the most recent time that a Democratic candidate did not earn at least 1 million votes from Cook County, by far the state's most populous county and home to Chicago, in a presidential election.